-While the dynamics and ethics of collision avoidance are complex [87], the safety-critical obstacle detection system is required to detect obstacles that can potentially collide with the AV.
-We utilize a physics model for collision risk from prior works in literature [88], where the risk of collision is determined by the possibility of overlap of the existence regions [89] of obstacles and AV within the AV's time to stop.
+Collision avoidance involves many factors, from perception to vehicular control.
+While the dynamics and ethics of collision avoidance are complex [87], the safety-critical obstacle detection system is required to detect all obstacles that can potentially collide with the AV.
+We utilize a physical model for collision risk from our prior work [88], where the potential risk of collision is determined by the overlap of the existence regions [89] of obstacles and AV within the AV's time to stop.